 This post may be interesting to some, or you may just close the page without reading anything & that’s totally fine but for the people that may want to read more than just tips and ideas from each city we visit, I wanted to share a more personal touch to the blog this time around, talk about some highlighted experiences, how I got to be here and how lucky I feel to be doing what I’m doing.

-I feel like a broken record when I use the phrase “I never would have expected to be where I am today” but it seems to fit at this present time.
+I feel like a broken record when I use the phrase “I would never have expected to be where I am today” but it seems to fit at this present time.

-Growing up I was fortunate enough to be taken on family vacations, travel for sport, travel to visit my family in the USA or siblings living and working overseas, I guess you could say the “travel bug” may have been imbedded in me from an early age.
+Growing up I was fortunate enough to be taken on family vacations, travel for sport, travel to visit my family in the USA or siblings living and working overseas, I guess you could say the “travel bug” may have been embedded in me from an early age.

 Both my sister and brother along with their partners embarked on a similar trip that Jacob and I are on now.
-Looking back as their younger sibling I thought wow that’s really cool.. how an earth could you travel for more than 2 weeks at a time, where do you find the money, the stamina, how do you pack, won’t you miss mum and dad?
+Looking back as their younger sibling I thought wow that’s really cool.. how on earth could you travel for more than 2 weeks at a time, where do you find the money, the stamina, how do you pack, won’t you miss mum and dad?

 All of these thoughts ran through my mind, I was envious hearing their stories from afar, let alone when they returned home.